-Site That Published Amanda Seyfried Nude Photos Reads Qur’an For Guidance
+Site That Posted Amanda Seyfried Nude Photos Claims To Read Qur’an For Guidance

-Amanda Seyfried’s nude photos were recently leaked and ended up being published on Celeb Jihad, a site known for showing nude photos- photoshopped and real- of female celebrities.
-Now that Amanda Seyfried’s legal team has threatened to sue, the managers of the site said they will “consult the Qur’an” for instructions on how they should proceed in light of the cease and desist letter they received from the actress’ lawyers.
+Amanda Seyfried’s nude photos were recently leaked and ended up being published on Celeb Jihad, a site known for showing Photoshopped and real nude photos of female celebrities.
+Now that Amanda Seyfried’s legal team has threatened to sue, the managers of the site said they would “consult the holy Qur’an” for instructions on how they should proceed in light of the cease and desist letter they received from the actress’ lawyers.

 “We are reviewing the [legal] letter and will consult the holy Qur’an for guidance,” the managers of Celeb Jihad said exclusively to Gossip Cop.